dahuatechnologies/dahuatechnologies/README.md

 **Copyright © 2026 Evolution Technologies Research and Development - All Rights Reserved**

-## Powered By Cable David Sousa Oliver
+## Powered By Cable **Sousa** David Sousa Oliver

 ---

-**Obs0: Prototype implementation using vector in ANSI C89/90 within Standard Comments **/* ... */** using POSIX compliance, Big O Complexity Analysis and PThreads with Non-Uniform Memory Access (NUMA) Topology to optimize CPU Parallel Computation and CPU registers, cache optimization using exclusive SIMD vectorization AVX-256, AVX2, FMA using 32 bytes of memory alignment optimized for Lenovo Laptop AMD RyZen 5 7000 S Architectures within AMD Radeon Graphics using Eclipse IDE CDT on exclusive Linux Fedora 42.**
+**Obs0: Prototype implementation using vector in ANSI C89/90 within Standard Comments **/* ... */** using POSIX compliance, Big O Complexity Analysis and PThreads with Non-Uniform Memory Access (NUMA) Topology to optimize CPU Parallel Computation and CPU registers, cache optimization using exclusive SIMD vectorization AVX-256, AVX2, FMA using 32 bytes of memory alignment optimized for Lenovo Laptop AMD RyZen 5 7000 S Architectures within AMD Radeon Graphics using Eclipse IDE CDT on exclusive Linux Fedora 42;**

-**Obs1: HIERARCHICAL CORRECTION VALIDATION in 3 Axis (Z,Y,X)**
+**Obs1: HIERARCHICAL CORRECTION VALIDATION in 3 Axis (Z,Y,X);**

-**Obs2: In Other Mathematically Principles in 3 Dimensions (Z,Y,X) ????**
+**Obs2: In Other Mathematically Principles in 3 Dimensions (Z,Y,X)???**

-**Obs3: 3 Axis (Z,Y,X) as Vectors within N Dimensions as Neurons**
+**Obs3: 3 Axis (Z,Y,X) as Vectors within N Dimensions as Neurons;**

-**Obs4: Starting project within 0 Axis to Infinity Axis and 0 Dimensions to Infinity Dimensions**
+**Obs4: Starting project within 0 Axis to Infinity Axis and 0 Dimensions to Infinity Dimensions;**

+**Obs5: Using Neuro-Fuzzy to Autonomous Weights to Vectors and Decision Making to Neurons;**

+**Obs6: Neuro-Fuzzy Logic with Entropy and Mandani Inference System for Autonomous Control and Calculation Weights Axis/Vectors and functionality Decision Making for Dimensions/Neuro.**

 ---